home / skills / danielmiessler / personal_ai_infrastructure / prompting

 name: Prompting

-description: Meta-prompting system for dynamic prompt generation using templates, standards, and patterns.
-USE WHEN meta-prompting, template generation, prompt optimization, or programmatic prompt composition.
+description: Meta-prompting system that generates optimized prompts using templates, standards, and patterns.
+Produces structured prompts with role, context, and output format.
+USE WHEN meta-prompting, template generation, prompt optimization, programmatic prompt composition, render template, validate template, prompt engineering.

 ---